 - Blood and sputum cultures should generally be reserved for atypical or very ill patients (particularly those who may be immunocompromised).

-- Chest radiography (CXR) is not routinely indicated in outpatient management.
+- CXR is not routinely indicated in outpatient management.

 - CXR cannot differentiate reliably between bacterial and viral infections.